FTSE heads for worst week in 6 months, grocers slip

 "The payment delay further raises concerns about a possible debt default by Greece and increases chances of its exit from the euro zone," Securequity trader Jawaid Afsar said.

-"Investors are playing safe and staying cautious ahead of U.S. jobs data."
+"Investors are playing safe and staying cautious ahead of U.S. jobs data," he added.

 * Average maturity of German purchases is 4.7 years in March - IFR